statbiophys/zebrafishGC/README.md

 # zebrafishGC
 Python and MATLAB code for Granger causality analysis on empirically observed calcium transients in zebrafish neuronal populations, and on synthetic dynamics generated on toy networks.
+This set of codes is assciated with the manuscript "Granger causality analysis for calcium transients in neuronal networks: challenges and improvements", by X. Chen, F. Ginoux, C. Wyart, T. Mora, and A. M. Walczak (2022).

 The pipeline for analyzing the hindbrain data can be found in gc_pipeline/demo_GC.ipynb